Navigation

 You can let Doctave generate links to your OpenAPI spec directly from the spec itself.

-list, that references an OpenAPI spec that you have listed in your doctave.yaml
+Add an element to an items list, that references an OpenAPI spec that you have listed in your doctave.yaml:

 - heading: API Reference